amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 );
 ```

 But what happens when the AI can't find something?
-We don't just retry the same instruction—we rephrase it.
+We don't just retry the same instruction.
+We rephrase it.
 Different phrasings activate different parts of the model's training:

 ```typescript
 const strategies = [